The Franchise King® | Learn How To Become A Franchisee

 If you’re interested in one or more of the franchises he presented, your consultant will send your information over to the franchisor, and he’ll give you the name of the person from franchise headquarters who’ll be calling you.* In most cases, this person’s title will be Franchise Development Representative, or Director of Franchise Development.

-Tip: You need to know that whatever the title of the person you’ll be working with at franchise headquarters is, he or she is a salesperson.
+Tip: you need to know that whatever the title of the person you’ll be working with at franchise headquarters is, he or she is a salesperson.
 And guess what?
 This person is also getting paid a commission if you buy the franchise.

 *Important: When you work with a franchise consultant, you’re not allowed to contact the franchisors directly.
 Instead, the franchisors must contact you.
 Why?